Athletic Handbook for Athletes and Parents

 Squad size at the varsity level is limited.
 The number of participants on any given team is a function of those needed to conduct an effective and meaningful practice and to play the contest.
 It is vital that each team member has a role and is informed of its importance.
 While contest participation over the course of a season is desirable, a specific amount of playing time at the varsity level is not guaranteed.
 A sound attitude and advanced level of skill are prerequisites for a position on a varsity team, as is the realization that a varsity sport requires a six-day-a-week commitment.
 This commitment is extended into vacation periods for all sport seasons.

 The varsity coach is the leader of that sport’s program and determines the system of instruction and strategy for that program.
 The communication among the modified, junior varsity and varsity programs is the responsibility of the head varsity coach.
 Preparing to win, striving for victory in each contest within the realm of good sportsmanship and fair play, while working together to reach the group’s and each individual’s maximum potential are worthy goals of a varsity level team.
+Each sport may have cuts and have limited spots.

 S. S. SEWARD INSTITUTE Athletic Department